vestavesto/Yugioh_Card_Recognition/README.md

 1. Collect Card Code using YGOrganization API
 2. Crawl data from Konami DB using Card Codes for more precise results
 3. Collect Card Digit using YGO Prodeck API
-4. Match the Card Codes to Card Digit coresponding to English localization Card Names
+4. Match the Card Codes to Card Digit with sharing coresponding English localization Card Names
 5. We have comprehensive YGO Card DB with Card Digit, Code, Name

 ## OCG Game Records from Japan